bewuethr/bewuethr/README.md

 ### Hi there :wave:

-It's Tuesday!
-And I'm on holiday! :desert_island: I'm probably sleeping.

-Weather in San Francisco: clear, at +14°C.
+I'm in San Francisco for GitHub Universe this week, and I haven't updated my automated profile updater, so... it's static this week!